whamcloud/Online-Help/docs/Install_Guide/ig_ch_05_install.md

 https://&lt;manager-addr&gt;/certificate/

-After Intel® EE for Lustre\* software is installed, point your web browser to the Manager for Lustre\* dashboard.
+After Manager for Lustre\* software is installed, point your web browser to the Manager for Lustre\* dashboard.
 Use Chrome\* or Firefox\*.